binary-com/deriv-com/README.md

 ## Requirements

 -   node
 -   npm
 -   gatsby-cli (npm install -g gatsby-cli)
+-   Prettier setup in your editor https://prettier.io/ (or you can run `npm run format`)

 ## 🚀 Quick start